 Set up a shipping carrier

-Connect FedEx, UPS or USPS under Settings → Shipping Carriers by adding API credentials and setting your defaults.
+Connect FedEx, UPS, USPS or DHL under Settings → Shipping Carriers by adding API credentials and setting your defaults.

 Before you can shop rates or buy real labels, connect at least one carrier.
 Carriers live under Settings → Shipping Carriers, where you add your account credentials and set defaults.